-Natascha decided to start as Account Manager at LeadDesk because she wanted to be part of an international growth company and work with a product in a field with a lot of growth potential.
-Quite recently Natascha also got to change position and is now focusing mainly on inbound and customer service customers.
+Natascha Berg decided to start as Account Manager at LeadDesk four years ago because she wanted to be part of an international growth company and to work with a product in a field with a lot of growth potential.
+Natasha was able to change her position shortly after she joined LeadDesk, and she has since been focusing mainly on inbound and customer service customers.
 This change has given her an opportunity to develop further in the field of B2B sales.
-In addition, Natascha enjoys the great team and the freedom and flexibility she has working with sales at LeadDesk.
+In addition, Natasha enjoys the great team and the freedom and flexibility she has working with sales at LeadDesk.

-Could you give us a quick brief on your background before we start?
+Could you give us a brief summary of your background?

 What made you join LeadDesk?

 I heard about LeadDesk through a friend of mine who was working at LeadDesk.
 She told me about an open position and encouraged me to apply.
 I decided to join LeadDesk because I felt the company was very interesting.
 During the recruitment process I got the impression that LeadDesk is a company where things move forward and the job itself seemed interesting.
 Furthermore, I found the LeadDesk product quite fascinating – it was a totally new field for me, and it sounded like a field with a lot of growth potential.
 What caught my interest for LeadDesk as a company, was that it is a fast-growing, international company where people enjoy working and like to stay for several years.